convince-project/smc_verifiable_plugins/docs/source/development.rst

     GENERATE_PLUGIN_LOADER(IntAccumulationSmcPlugin);

-The can be found in the `utils.hpp file <https://github.com/convince-project/smc_verifiable_plugins/blob/main/include/smc_verifiable_plugins/utils.hpp>`.
+The definition of this macro can be found in the `utils.hpp file <https://github.com/convince-project/smc_verifiable_plugins/blob/main/include/smc_verifiable_plugins/utils.hpp>`.